DevExpress-Examples/web-reporting-integrate-ai-assistant/README.md

 }
 ```

-The [PerformCustomDocumentOperation](https://docs.devexpress.com/XtraReports/js-ASPxClientWebDocumentViewer?p=netframework#js_aspxclientwebdocumentviewer_performcustomdocumentoperation) method is used to export the report to PDF and create the assistant based on the exported document.
-See [AIDocumentOperationService.cs]() for the implementation details.
+The [PerformCustomDocumentOperation](https://docs.devexpress.com/XtraReports/js-ASPxClientWebDocumentViewer?p=netframework#js_aspxclientwebdocumentviewer_performcustomdocumentoperation) method exports the report to PDF and creates an assistant based on the exported document.
+See [AIDocumentOperationService.cs]() for implementation details.

-#### Get an Answer from the Assistant
+#### Communicate with the Assistant

-Once complete, each time a user sends a message, the `onMessageSend` event is triggered to pass the request to the assistant:
+Each time a user sends a message, the `onMessageSend` event handler passes the request to the assistant:

 ```js
 //...